CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: System Evaluation

-With the introduction of CS\_Full's context-anchoring features, user behavior shifted noticeably.
-Moving from BL to CS\_Full, the number of unnecessary scrolls decreased substantially, while exploratory clicks increased in a controlled manner.
-The peak in clicks occurred under CS ($M=27.6$), rather than CS\_Full ($M=21.2$).
+Interaction logs reveal a distinct shift in user behavior across the four conditions (Fig.~\ref{fig:interaction_shift}).
+Under BL, navigation was dominated by repetitive scrolling ($M=24.5$) with near-zero exploratory clicks ($M=0.5$), confirming that traditional interfaces force inefficient navigation.
+In contrast, the embedding layouts substantially reduced scrolling while increasing exploratory clicks, peaking under CS ($M=27.6$).
 Comparing interaction patterns with completion times (Fig.~\ref{fig:performance_comparison}) shows that basic variants (CS, SE, BE) shifted effort from scrolling to clicking without reducing duration, as users still scanned sentences individually.
-In contrast, semantic filtering and visual cues in CS\_Full guided attention more efficiently, explaining its lower completion time despite a similar number of interactions.
+This suggests that while spatial anchoring optimizes physical navigation, the cognitive demand of scanning comments remains a primary factor in reading efficiency.